Assessment & feedback transformation series

 Presented by Dr Cherie Lucas

-Participants will critically evaluate the impact of AI on traditional assessment practices, explore UNSW’s five principles of effective assessment design, in light of TEQSA’s five propositions of assessment in the era of AI; understand the types of assessments which are more difficult for AI to simulate; consider approaches to assessment which contribute with assessment assurance; and examine frameworks such as Bloom’s Revised Taxonomy and Fink’s Taxonomy of Significant Learning to enhance rubric design to weight higher grades towards higher order thinking processes.
+Participants critically evaluated the impact of AI on traditional assessment practices, explored UNSW’s five principles of effective assessment design, in light of TEQSA’s five propositions of assessment in the era of AI; understood the types of assessments which are more difficult for AI to simulate; considered approaches to assessment which contribute with assessment assurance; and examined frameworks such as Bloom’s Revised Taxonomy and Fink’s Taxonomy of Significant Learning to enhance rubric design to weight higher grades towards higher order thinking processes.

-The session will also provide practical resources, including a brief “walk through” of the newly developed Course Convenor AI Toolkit, and the UNSW self-audit checklist to ensure assessments align with ethical and pedagogical best practices.
+The session provided practical resources, including a brief “walk through” of the newly developed Course Convenor AI Toolkit, and the UNSW self-audit checklist to ensure assessments align with ethical and pedagogical best practices.

 When redesigning assessments, the following should be considered: